Larry Weyhand is the artist behind this exhibit

 “Bathrooms are such a weird domestic space.
 If you’re not there to relax and take a bath and treat yourself to some sort of mini spa session, they become a space where it’s transitional”, said Weyand.

-He had only bathed in six bathrooms when he came up with the concept two years ago, and he wanted to investigate why through this piece.
+When he came up with the concept two years ago, he had only bathed in six bathrooms, and he wanted to investigate why through this piece.

 “You have to be incredibly aware of your body within these spaces.
 It’s one of the only spaces in the house where the focus is on you, your personal body.
 And as someone who grapples with body issues or certain ideas about bodies, it was always a space that I never really liked existing in because I had to constantly look at myself”.